Giving Birth During COVID-19: What to Prepare & Essential Packing List

 - have a negative PCR test result within 48 hours / RAT result within 24 hours

-As public hospitals have a quota of visitor per day between 3-8pm, if you cannot get an appointment on the first day, you will be allocated the next earliest appointment on the following day.
+As public hospitals have a quota of visitors per day between 3-8pm, if you cannot get an appointment on the first day, you will be allocated the next earliest appointment on the following day.

 Essential packing list to the hospital